Thousands of wet wipes flushed down toilets are shedding plastic into the river and changing the shape of the riverbed

 A citizen science army of Londoners have been trained for free under the Thames River Watch programme to carry out plastic litter surveying, water quality tests, or act as Thames Ambassadors.
 Volunteers commit to two hours per month. http://www.thames21.org.uk/thames-river-watch/

 Four local hub sites have been established at Hammersmith, Battersea, Greenwich and Isle of Dogs. http://www.thames21.org.uk/thames-river-watch/

-The event has been rescheduled to Saturday April 21, between 12.30-3.30pm.
+The event takes place on Saturday April 21, between 12.30-3.30pm.
 Meeting point is on the Thames path, south side of Hammersmith Bridge: www.thames21.org.uk/event/thames-river-watch-big-count/